ryucm/Django-Practice/README.md

 # Django-Practice
-Django + DRF with Docker
+TDD tes using Django + DRF with Docker